dtcooper/tomato/docs/server.md

         Then in your web server, reverse proxy into port you chose.

-        If you're using [Nginx], you can use configuration like this,
+        If you're using Nginx, you can use configuration like this,

         ```nginx title="sample.conf"
         server {